2021-2022 Essay Contest

 About the Essay Contest

-Now it its 21st year, the Essay Contest was started by the Foundation’s James W. Cooper Fellows in 2000.
+Now in its 22nd year, the Essay Contest was started by the Foundation’s James W. Cooper Fellows in 2000.
 The purpose of the essay contest is to get young people in Connecticut thinking about and exploring legal issues relevant to them.

 In 2011, the Essay Contest was named after Quintin Johnstone, who was a professor at Yale Law School before his death in 2014.
 Johnstone served as past president of the Connecticut Bar Foundation, participated in a variety of Fellows projects for many years, and was a longtime member of the Fellows Education and Program Committee, which helps to organize Fellows projects like the annual Essay Contest.

-This year’s contest generated 139 entries from 53 schools across Connecticut.
-The Foundation thanks the student participants, and the schools and teachers who supported them, for participating in this year’s contest.
+This year’s contest generated 145 entries from 46 schools across Connecticut.
+The Foundation thanks the student essayists, and the schools and teachers who supported them, for their participation.

-We also wish to thank the Connecticut Supreme Court for their support of the Essay Contest each year and the over 140 attorneys and judges from across Connecticut participated in reviewing and scoring the essays this year.
-Justices and judges who participated in the final round of judging this year were: Justice Raheem Mullins, Judge Richard Palmer, Judge Alexandra DiPentima, Judge Maureen Dennis, and Attorney Molly LeVan.
+We also wish to thank the Connecticut Supreme Court for their continued support of the Essay Contest, and the over 140 attorneys and judges from across the state who reviewed and scored the essays this year.
+Justices and judges who participated in the final round of judging for the 2021-2022 contest were: Justice Raheem Mullins, Justice Richard Palmer, Judge Alexandra DiPentima, Judge Ingrid Moll, and Justice Maria Araujo Kahn.